ros2/design/articles/remapping.md

 - `~` expands to `/namespace/nodename`

 - `nodename|` prefixed to a rule makes it apply only to a node with that unique name
+ - If not specified, the rule applies to all nodes in the process

 **Examples:**